dmikushin/clang-xwin/README.md

 # Build Windows apps in a Linux container

-Build Windows apps in a Linux container using Clang and [XWin](https://github.com/Jake-Shadle/xwin).
+Build MSVC-compatible Windows apps in a Linux container using Clang and [XWin](https://github.com/Jake-Shadle/xwin).

 Yes, it works very well, moreover ATL and MFC are supported!

 We use a preloaded library that emulates basic case-insensitive behavior in Linux, which is essential in Windows build environment.

-We integrate MSYS2 to install Windows dependencies with pacman.
+We integrate [portions of MSYS2](https://github.com/dmikushin/xwin-packages) to install Windows dependencies with pacman.

 ## Building